qiime2/docs/source/tutorials/moving-pictures.rst

      --o-visualization ancom-Subject.qzv

 .. question::
-   What sequence variants differ in abundance across Subject?
-What subject is each most and least abundant in?
+   Which sequence variants differ in abundance across Subject?
+In which subject is each sequence variant more abundant?
 What are the taxonomies of some of these sequence variants?
-(To answer that last question you'll need to refer to another visualization that was generated in this tutorial.)
+(To answer the last question you'll need to refer to another visualization that was generated in this tutorial.)

 We're also often interested in performing a differential abundance test at a specific taxonomic level.
 To do this, we can collapse the features in our ``FeatureTable[Frequency]`` at the taxonomic level of interest, and then re-run the above steps.
-We collapse our feature table at the genus level (i.e., level 6 of the Greengenes taxonomy).
+In this tutorial, we collapse our feature table at the genus level (i.e. level 6 of the Greengenes taxonomy).

 .. command-block::